Mohammed Hanif: Works

 His first novel A Case of Exploding Mangoes (2008) was shortlisted for the 2008 Guardian First Book Award and longlisted for the 2008 Man Booker Prize.
 It won the 2009 Commonwealth Book Prize in the Best First Book category and the 2008 Shakti Bhatt First Book Prize.

 Hanif has also written for the stage and screen, including a feature film, The Long Night (2002), a BBC radio play, What Now, Now That We Are Dead?, and the stage play The Dictator's Wife (2008).
 His second novel, Our Lady of Alice Bhatti, was published in 2011.
 It was shortlisted for the Wellcome Trust Book Prize (2012), and the DSC Prize for South Asian Literature (2013).

 He is currently collaborating with composer Mohammed Fairouz on an opera titled Bhutto.

-In 2018, he wrote a fictional novel called Red Birds.
+In 2018, he wrote a novel called Red Birds.

-Hanif's style has often been compared with that of author Salman Rushdie, although Hanif himself disagrees with this assessment.
-Even though he says that he enjoys reading Rushdie's books, he would not want to suffer the same fate as Rushdie did.
+Hanif's style has often been compared with that of the author Salman Rushdie, although Hanif himself disagrees with this assessment.
+Once, to a question if he had grown up wanting to be a writer like Salman Rushdie, he said that while "[e]verybody of a certain age wanted to write like Rushdie and so did I", he would not want being "hunted around the world."

+Award Return

+In opposition to Pakistan's ongoing persecution of the Baloch people and police crackdown during a protest march in Islamabad on 20 December 2023, Mohammed Hanif has returned his "Sitara-e-Imtiaz" award.